What is Redundancy in Employment Law

 Employment contracts play a significant role in how redundancy is handled.
 Under the ESA, employers must provide notice of termination or pay in lieu of notice, and this requirement is often outlined in the employment contract.

 The length of the notice period depends on how long the employee has been with the company.
-For instance, an employee who has been with the company for more than five years is entitled to a minimum of five weeks’ notice or statutory redundancy pay in lieu.
+For instance, an employee who has been with the company for between five to six years is entitled to a minimum of five weeks’ notice or termination pay in lieu.
 Additionally, severance pay may be required if the employee has been with the company for five years or more, and either the employer’s payroll is at least $2.5 million or 50 or more employees are being terminated within a six-month period.

 Beyond these ESA entitlements, employees may have a significantly longer notice period under the common law.
 Employment contracts often fail to properly limit these greater entitlements.

 Redundancy, as a type of termination without cause, is different from other types of termination.
-Termination for cause occurs when an employee is let go due to misconduct or poor performance, in which case the employer may not be obligated to provide notice or severance.
-On the other hand, constructive dismissal happens when an employer makes significant changes to an employee’s job or employment agreement, such as reducing their pay or demoting them, which forces the employee to resign.
+Termination for cause occurs when an employee is let go due to willful misconduct, in which case the employer may not be obligated to provide notice or severance. .
+On the other hand, constructive dismissal happens when an employer makes significant changes to an employee’s job or employment agreement, such as reducing their pay or demoting them without their consent, or where an employer creates a toxic work environment which forces the employee to resign.
 Constructive dismissals are then construed as terminations without cause.
 Redundancy, however, is strictly about the job disappearing due to reasons unrelated to the employee’s actions or performance.

 Employer Obligations During Redundancy

 When a job becomes redundant, Ontario law imposes certain obligations on employers to ensure the process is handled fairly and transparently.
-First and foremost, employers must provide a notice period or statutory redundancy payment in lieu of notice.
+First and foremost, employers must provide either working notice or a payment in lieu of notice.
 This notice period can vary from one to eight weeks, depending on the length of the employee’s service.

 In addition to notice or pay in lieu, some employees may also be entitled to severance pay.
 Severance is separate from termination pay and is intended to recognize the long-term service of employees who lose their jobs through no fault of their own.
 In Ontario, severance pay can be as much as 26 weeks’ pay for employees with a long tenure.